larissacfs/tasks/README.md

 # ESLint + Prettier auto fixes
 yarn lint:fix
 ```
 Whenever you make a commit, husky will run these two commands for you.
-Any fixes need to be added to the current commit (using git commit --amend --no-edit).
+Any fixes need to be added to the current commit (using git commit --amend).